Every day, our 1000 best albums of all time countdown continues all the way to #1. Monday’s album was #526:

 ABOUT LUCID CULTURE

-April, 2007 – Lucid Culture debuts as the online version of a somewhat notorious New York music and politics e-zine, which then ceases publication.
+April, 2007 – Lucid Culture debuts as the online version of a somewhat notorious New York music and politics e-zine.
 After a brief flirtation with blogging about global politics, we begin covering the dark fringes of the New York rock scene that the indie rock blogosphere and the corporate media find too frightening, too smart or too unfashionable.
 “Great music that’s not trendy” becomes our mantra.
-For a glimpse of the early years, here’s a somewhat tongue-in-cheek interview with one of Lucid Culture’s founders.

-2008-2009 – world music, jazz and classical become an integral part of coverage here.
+2008-2009 – jazz, classical and world music become an integral part of coverage here.
 Our 666 Best Songs of All Time list becomes a hit, as do our year-end lists for best songs, best albums and best New York area concerts.

 2010 – Lucid Culture steps up coverage of jazz and classical while rock lingers behind.